 The Way of St. Francis challenges the reader with a renewed understanding of the saint: a Francis who shows us a way of life both stimulating and troubling, who asks us to look again at the possibilities within us and around us, and to whom we turn repeatedly in interpreting our own human experience of God.
 The Franciscan way helps, transforms and renews us.
 The book is composed of chapters on ways of letting go, of achieving poverty, simplicity and nonviolence.

-A revised reprint of one of The Place We Call Home.
+A revised reprint of The Place We Call Home.
 Join Fr.
-Murray on this incredible journey from his home in New Mexico to the Mount Subasio, the place that St. Francis and his early followers retreated to above the city of Assisi.
+Murray on this incredible journey from his home in New Mexico to Mount Subasio, the place that St. Francis and his early followers retreated to above the city of Assisi.

 This is my first book, written in 1972.
 It has sold over 200,000 copies and to date has been translated into ten languages.
 The book is now available from St. Anthony Messenger Press in a handsome hardback 40th Anniversary Edition which includes a new Preface, a Foreword by John Michael Talbot, new material in the text, a bibliography, an author's interview, and a reader's guide.